wombleton/gitlaw-nz/acts/S/Stamp and Cheque Duties Act 1971.md

 ##### 86I Application of approved issuer levy and zero-rating

-*   For the purposes of the NRWT rules of the [Income Tax Act 2007][189] and [section 86J][117] of this Act, and notwithstanding any provision of the NRWT rules of the Income Tax Act 2007, a payment of interest shall be treated as being paid by an approved issuer in respect of a registered security only where,---
+*   For the purposes of the NRWT rules of the [Income Tax Act 2007][189], an exemption under a double tax agreement, and [section 86J][117] of this Act, and notwithstanding any provision of the NRWT rules of the Income Tax Act 2007, a payment of interest shall be treated as being paid by an approved issuer in respect of a registered security only where,---

     *   (a) and to the extent that, payment is made by or on behalf of the approved issuer of approved issuer levy on the leviable value of the registered security at the time of the payment of interest---